au-ts/libmicrokitco/README.md

 ### Memory model
 The library expects a large memory region (MR) for it's internal data structures and many small MRs of *equal size* for the individual co-stacks allocated to it.
 These memory regions must only have read and write permissions.
 See `microkit_cothread_init()`.

+### Architecture support
+This library supports AArch32, AArch64 and x86_64.

 ### State transition

 TODO: add join() after concrete implementation